Hamilton Dual Credits

 Course Description: Explore the scientific study of mental processes and behaviour, including the concepts of normality and abnormality.
 Investigate the biological basis of human experience, sensation and perception, learning and memory, and the nature of consciousness.
 Examine personality theories, health and stress, and various psychological disorders, including their etiology and treatments.

-College Pathways: General Arts and Science (College Transfer)
+College Pathways: General Arts and Science Diploma, General Arts and Science

 Career Pathways*: Can lead to further education in a wide variety of fields, including Human Services, Social Sciences, Media Studies, and Business